Te-Maramataka/mataripy/README.md

 ```
 In the example above, a new moon occurs at around 2022-May-30 11:11 UTC, and a full moon at around 2022-Jun-14 11:29.
 ## JPL Horizons API Wrappers
-* [Python wrapper](https://astroquery.readthedocs.io/en/latest/jplhorizons/jplhorizons.html) - I've written [a python programme](https://github.com/kumkee/solarterms) to predict the 24 Chinese Solar Terms.
+* [Python wrapper](https://astroquery.readthedocs.io/en/latest/jplhorizons/jplhorizons.html) - Using this wrapper, I've written [a python programme](https://github.com/kumkee/solarterms) to predict the 24 Chinese Solar Terms.
 You may use that as an example.
 * [JavaScript wrapper](https://github.com/zachfejes/js-horizons) - I haven't tested this.
 * Other languages - you will need to find the wrapper for your langauge, if is other than Python or JavaScript.
 * [Direct API call](https://ssd-api.jpl.nasa.gov/doc/horizons.html) - as an alternative, you can directly call their API